Newport Mansions Decked Out for Christmas

-For an extra special treat, plan to visit Newport's mansions during one of five special "Holiday Evenings at The Breakers" featuring live holiday music and elegant refreshments.
-The five "Holiday Evenings" are slated for Saturdays, November 24 and December 1, 8, 22 and 29 from 6 to 8 p.m. each evening.
+For an extra special treat, plan to visit Newport's mansions during one of four special "Holiday Evenings at The Breakers" featuring live holiday music and elegant refreshments.
+These "Holiday Evenings" are slated for Saturdays, November 30 and December 7, 14 and 28 from 6 to 8 p.m. each evening.
 Tickets are $28 in advance or $35 at the door (if tickets remain) for adults and $10 for children ages 6 to 17.
-There will also be a Holiday Evening Duet event at The Elms and Marble House on Saturday, December 15, from 6 to 9 p.m., when guests can see two houses for the price of one and enjoy musical performances.
+There will also be a Holiday Evening Duet event at The Elms and Marble House on Saturday, December 21, from 6 to 9 p.m., when guests can see two houses for the price of one and enjoy musical performances.

 Other special Christmas events planned at these three historic homes include visits from Santa Claus and a Holiday Dinner Dance at The Breakers.
 There will also be Nutcracker performances at a fourth mansion, Rosecliff, this holiday season.

 Sadly, Christmas season tours will not be available in 2013 at the Astors' Beechwood Mansion, as this property has been sold to a private owner.
 You can relive Christmas past at this elegant Victorian home in this photo tour.